|

 3. Add the 1 cup of granulated sugar to the butter mixture and beat on medium-high speed until light and fluffy, about 2 minutes.

-4. Beat in the room temperature egg and pure vanilla extract until fully combined.
+4. Beat in the room temperature egg and pure vanilla powder (use half this amount if you prefer less rich vanilla flavor) until fully combined.

 5. Cover the bowl with plastic wrap and chill the dough in the refrigerator for at least 1 hour (up to 24 hours) until firm enough to handle.